plandek-utils/ts-time-utils/README.md

 [Github repo here](https://github.com/plandek-utils/ts-time-utils)

-small utils for managing Time, supported by `Dayjs`.
+small utils for managing Time.
 It is intended to be used in tests.

 ## Installation